Subspecialties for Interventional Radiology

 Application

-Recognition and MOC
+Recognition and Continuing Certification (MOC)

 Recognition of Successful Diplomates

-Successful ABR Diplomates are awarded a continuous ABR subspecialty certificate in pediatric radiology.
+Successful ABR diplomates are awarded a continuous ABR subspecialty certificate in pediatric radiology.